qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 change.
 The customization will be applied again if QGIS is launched without this option.

-This option is useful for temporarily allow access to tools that have been removed by customization.
+This option is useful for temporarily allowing access to tools that have been removed by customization.

 .. _custom_commandline: